Melbourne Alimony & Support Lawyers

 Legal Assistance for Divorce Cases in Brevard County

-that you and your family are provided for after your divorce or separation.
+steps to ensure that you and your family are provided for after your divorce

-An official legal agreement that outlines the payment plan for either
+or separation.
+An official legal agreement that outlines the payment plan

-spouse is called alimony, or spousal support.
-These payments are negotiated
+for either spouse is called alimony, or spousal support.
+These payments

 While alimony payments are helpful, you can never expect to be in the same